Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 = Approach <approach>
 The methods mentioned in @related-work are used for fingerprinting, meaning they can predict which results originate from which quantum computer, but they cannot distinguish between a QC or a simulator.
-This work, attempts to develop an approach that performs this differentiation.
+This work attempts to develop an approach that performs this differentiation.
 In order to achieve this, only the measurement results of the quantum circuits are considered.
 Therefore, this paper uses machine learning techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.